The Book That Should Never Have Been Written.

 2001-Kenya 67 dead”

-Their source for this Fact is a Wikipedia article called ‘List of School Massacres by Death Toll’ The numbers are mostly accurate, however this fact is more than a little misleading.
+Their source for this fact is a Wikipedia article called ‘List of School Massacres by Death Toll.’
+The numbers are mostly accurate, however this fact is more than a little misleading.
 When you think of a school massacre with a firearm, you’re probably imagining a bunch of students sitting in class and then tragically being gunned down.
-The massacres in this list don’t quite fit that category as I’ll show by going through each massacre.
+The massacres in this list don’t quite fit that category as I’ll show by going through each one.

 The 2004 Russian massacre in which 334 people died is known as the Beslan school siege, which lasted three days and occurred after a group of Islamic militia numbering 34 people occupied a school and took over 1,100 people hostage.
 The response by the Russian military involved the use of “tanks, incendiary rockets and other heavy weapons.”
 Hardly a lone killer with a gun.
 Of the 334 people killed in the siege, 186 were children.

 The 2000 Indonesian massacre in which 191 people were killed occurred when a Christian militia attacked a group of Muslim villages.
 70 adult or adolescent males sought shelter in a school and were set upon and murdered there by the militia.
 The rest of the deaths didn’t even happen at the school.

 The 1990 Sri Lankan massacre in which 158 were killed was actually the result of the arrest and later murder of refugees taking refuge in a university by the Sri Lankan army (allegedly).
 It is not exactly a school massacre, it is just a massacre that happened in a school (well university really).